 Kerabu Chicken and Woodear salad (or ‘Kerabu Kay Bok Nee’ as it’s known in the Hokkien dialect) is one of my favourite Nyonya appetisers.
 And as far as Nyonya recipes go, this has got to be one of the simplest yet most satisfying dishes you can whip up in under 20 minutes.
 What’s more, it’s one that can easily be made ahead of time and chilled in the fridge.
 The spicy, tangy flavours of the lime and ‘sambal belacan’ (fermented shrimp and chilli paste) dressing can transform even plain jane steamed chicken into an extraordinary mouthful.
-Crunchy shallots and woodear fungus give the salad a nice contrast of textures, whilst the fresh mint and kaffir lime leaves add a burst of freshness.
+Crunchy shallots and woodear fungus give the salad a nice contrast of textures, whilst the fresh mint, hot mint and kaffir lime leaves add a burst of freshness.

 Ingredients (serves 4 people as a starter)

 - 1 chicken breast fillet (250g), sliced into 1 cm strips for quicker steaming

 - 1 large handful of Woodear fungus (a.k.a. cloud ear – available dried in most chinese grocers)